The University follows the Montana University System General Record Retention Schedule for Grants and Research Records.

-For sponsored activities, the University retains all research records while the project is active, and for five (5) years following project close-out, unless a longer period is specified by the sponsor.
+For sponsored activities, the University retains all research records while the project is active and for ten (10) years following project close-out, unless a longer period is specified by the sponsor.
+(Prior to January 1, 2017, record retention was 5 years.)
 If legal or audit issues are raised, records will be retained for three years following resolution of such issues.

 Such records include all original documents that pertain to grant funds, such as invoices, ProCard receipts, purchasing documents, student payroll documentation, travel, work orders, and charges for services such as the mailroom, motor pool, bookstore, Chem Stores, and networking.
 For items purchased through GrizMart, the history documentation available within the system will suffice as originals for audit purposes.